takelwerk/takelage-var/README.md

 - List of roles separated by colon specified in the ``TESTVARS_ROLES_EXCLUSIVE`` environment variable.
-- List of roles specified in playbook specified in ``TESTVARS_ROLES_PLAYBOOK`` environment variable.
+- List of roles specified in playbooks separated by colon specified in ``TESTVARS_ROLES_PLAYBOOKS`` environment variable.
 - List of roles specified in playbook specified in ``molecule.yml``
 - List of roles specified in default playbook